Do I Need Strata Approval Before Removing / Installing A New Flooring System?

 Changes to floor coverings and surfaces

-(2) This by-law does not affect any requirement under any law to obtain a consent to, approval for or any other authorisation for the changing of the floor covering or surface concerned.
+(2) This by-law does not affect any requirement under any law to obtain consent to, approval for or any other authorization for the changing of the floor covering or surface concerned.

 (1) An owner of a lot must ensure that all floor space within the lot is covered or otherwise treated to an extent sufficient to prevent the transmission from the floor space of noise likely to disturb the peaceful enjoyment of the owner or occupier of another lot.

 (2) This by-law does not apply to floor space comprising a kitchen, laundry, lavatory or bathroom.

 Owners need approval, over 50 percent of the votes in favour, before doing any minor renovations.

 Minor renovations include:

 - renovating a kitchen

 - installing or replacing wood or other hard floors